yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

 ### Step 3: Configuring the Controller

-To configure the Controller for the DB2 migration service, you will need to edit the following folder:
+To configure the Controller for the DB2 Bridge, you will need to edit the following folder:

 `deployment/controller/examples/db2`